90zlaya/space-prospection/readme.rst

 You may find website `online <https://space-prospection.zlatanstajic.com/>`_ and compare with your own copy.
 Just change $config['base_url'] in application/config/config.php to your own path.
 Please note that website uses SQLite3 database, therefore enable it on your php.ini settings and restart your server.

+If you want to set e-mail messaging in contact form, add your own credentials in controller's submit function.
 Everything else is just magic.

 *******
 License